 Notice that the combined value of either firm is exactly equal to the sum of its initial value plus the value of y.
-This is a standard valuation result that says that the owner of an asset does not determine its value.
-Instead, the value arises from the cash flows (and risks) associated with the asset, which are the same regardless of who owns them.
+This is a standard corporate valuation result that says that the owner of a firm does not determine its value.
+Instead, the value arises from the cash flows (and risks) associated with the firm, which are the same regardless of who owns it.